ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

   to the controller the abstraction of a single table.
 OpenFlow 1.1 introduces a more flexible pipeline with multiple tables.
-Packets are processed through the pipeline, they are matched and processed in the first table, and may be matched and processed in other tables.
+Packets are processed through the pipeline, they are matched and processed in the first table, and may be matched and processed in other subsequent tables.

 * **Groups**: The new group abstraction enables OpenFlow to represent a set of ports as a single entity for forwarding packets.
 Different types of groups